-Existing Arkabutla Dam components consist of an embankment dam, abutment dikes, outlet works, spillway, and closure dikes.
-The total length of the dam including the abutment dikes is 10,700 feet (3.26 km) in length.
-The maximum height above the valley floor is 85 feet (26 meters).
+Arkabutla Dam is a high hazard potential dam located in Desoto County, Mississippi with portions of the Lake extending into Tate County, Mississippi.
+The dam is located on the Coldwater River, a tributary of the Tallahatchie River, that stores floodwater to provide flood damage reduction in the Yazoo Basin.
+The dam is located approximately 4.25 miles north of Arkabutla, Mississippi and approximately 35 miles south of Memphis, Tennessee.
+Project components consist of an embankment dam, abutment dikes, outlet works, spillway, and closure dikes.
+The total length of the dam including the abutment dikes is 10,700 feet in length.
+The maximum height above the valley floor is 85 feet.
 The outlet works consist of a three-gated reinforced concrete intake tower, single reinforced concrete conduit, reinforced concrete stilling basin, and outlet channel.
 A service bridge connects the intake tower with the crown of the main embankment and allows access from embankment to the intake structure operating floor.
-The spillway is in a natural saddle about 3,000 feet (0.91 km) north of the dam and is an uncontrolled overflow type consisting of a reinforced concrete approach apron, weir, chute, stilling basin, and riprap lined outlet channel.
-The two small closure dikes are located northwest of the spillway and have a total length of approximately 1,300 feet (.40 km) and a maximum height of 35 feet (10.7 meters).
+The spillway is in a natural saddle about 3,000 feet north of the dam and is an uncontrolled overflow type consisting of a reinforced concrete approach apron, weir, chute, stilling basin, and riprap lined outlet channel.
+The two small closure dikes are located northwest of the spillway and have a total length of approximately 1,300 feet and a maximum height of 35 feet.
+Construction of the project began in August 1940 and was completed in June 1943.